ddushev/absrd-assignment/README.md

 # Overview

-Simple website showcasing a 3D model allowing the user to interact with the model.
-Hosted live using on <https://electric-225e8.web.app/> using Firebase
+Website prototype showcasing a 3D model allowing user interactions with the 3d model such as zooming/rotating/panning/ and auto rotating.
+App is deployed and available on <https://electric-225e8.web.app/>

 ## To install locally